Adobe Firefly Review

 What does Adobe Firefly actually do?

 A lot of generative AI tools are easy to demo and hard to adopt.
 They can spit out one image or one clip quickly, but the rest of the job still happens somewhere else.
 You have to export assets, rebuild them in an editor, explain provenance to a client, and patch together separate tools for image, video, and audio work.
 That gap matters for actual creative teams, because the bottleneck is rarely one prompt.
 It is the messy handoff between ideation and production.
 Adobe Firefly is aimed directly at that problem.
-The official pages keep tying generation to editing, boards, custom models, and Adobe apps, which shows the product is trying to be part of a broader content pipeline rather than a standalone novelty surface.
+It keeps tying generation to editing, boards, custom models, and Adobe apps, which makes it feel more like part of a broader content chain than a standalone novelty surface.

 What you can do with it